The bulk modulus of three-dimensional quantum droplets: Introduction

 In this work, by employing analytical and numerical methods, we determine the QD's breathing-mode eigenfrequency $\Omega $ and BM $B$, elucidating their dependence on the strength of the interatomic interactions and particle number.
 By defining ratio $\eta \equiv B/\Omega ^{2}$, we establish a direct connection between $B$ and $\Omega $, with their ratio $\eta $ determined by the total atom number and strength of the interaction between atoms.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:model} introduces the theoretical model.
+Section~\ref{sec:VA} presents the variational approximation for the ground state.
+Section~\ref{sec:comparison} compares the numerical results with the predictions of the variational analysis.
+Section~\ref{sec:relation} discusses the relation between the bulk modulus $B$ and the intrinsic excitation frequency $\Omega$.
+Section~\ref{sec:experiment} provides experimental estimates by converting the dimensionless quantities into their corresponding physical values.
+Section~\ref{sec:conclusion} concludes the paper.